 Once mounted, the angle of the DashCam can be adjusted for optimal coverage of the road and the driver.
 The image should be centered on the area in front, with a slight amount of the vehicle hood appearing at the bottom of the frame.
-DashCam angles can be verified in the Zonar Coach Mobile App.
+DashCam angles can be verified in the Installer mode of the Zonar Coach Mobile App.
 Once a satisfactory DashCam angle has been achieved use an M6 hex driver to lock the DashCam position in place.

 GOOD MOUNTING - Forward

 BAD MOUNTING - Forward

 DashCam sees enough of the road and not too much sky.